fossasia/open-event-frontend/README.md

 ## Deployments, Docker images and Releases

-#### Deployments
+### Deployments
 **Master branch**

 The master branch of open-event-frontend gets deployed in a production environment at [https://eventyay.com](https://eventyay.com)
-It consumes the API exposed by master branch deployment of open event server, hosted at [https://api.eventyay.com]
+It consumes the API exposed by master branch deployment of open event server, hosted at [https://api.eventyay.com](https://api.eventyay.com)

 **Development branch**

-The **development** branch of open-event-frontend gets deployed at [https://opev-fe.netlify.com](https://opev-fe.netlify.com) It consumes the API exposed by development branch of open event server, hosted at [https://open-event-api-dev.herokuapp.com]
+The **development** branch of open-event-frontend gets deployed at [https://opev-fe.netlify.com](https://opev-fe.netlify.com) It consumes the API exposed by development branch of open event server, hosted at [https://open-event-api-dev.herokuapp.com](https://open-event-api-dev.herokuapp.com)

-#### Release Cycle
+### Release Cycle

 Stable versions will released periodically, starting from version 1.0.0 when open-event-frontend went into production.
 Version names will follow [semantic versioning](https://semver.org/)

-#### Docker Hub Images
+### Docker Hub Images
-Docker images hosted on docker hub are updated for each push on master and developement branch.
+Docker images hosted on [open-event-frontend repository](https://cloud.docker.com/u/eventyay/repository/docker/eventyay/open-event-frontend) under eventyay organisation on docker hub are updated for each push on master and developement branch.
 Separate tags for each version release are also maintained.
 They are as follows:

 |Branch/Release | Image|
 |---|---|